article / Global politics

 Analysis reveals that the design and implementation of this tariff action exhibit a high degree of complexity and strategic planning, markedly different from previous crude trade protection measures.

-First, the choice of its legal basis is intriguing.
-The U.S. government abandoned the commonly used "Section 301" for addressing unfair trade practices and instead invoked "Section 232," which primarily targets national security threats.
-This shift elevated the issue from "fair competition" to a level of "existential threat," granting the executive branch greater discretionary power and making it more challenging for trading partners to contest its legitimacy.
-White House Chief of Staff Will Scharf explicitly linked this move to the goal of "ensuring the security of America's international supply chains" in a briefing, with the national security narrative underpinning all actions.
+First and foremost, the choice of legal basis is quite thought-provoking.
+The U.S. government abandoned the commonly used Section 301, which is typically employed to address unfair trade practices, and instead invoked Section 232, which primarily targets national security threats.
+This shift elevates the issue from one of fair competition to a matter of existential threat, granting the administration greater discretionary power and making it more challenging for trade partners to contest its legitimacy.
+In a briefing, White House Chief of Staff Will Scharf explicitly linked this move to the goal of ensuring the security of the U.S. international supply chain, with the national security narrative serving as the underlying theme for all actions.

-The scope of the tariffs resembles a meticulously calibrated "surgical strike".
+The scope of the tariffs resembles a meticulously calibrated surgical procedure.
 It does not cover all semiconductors; instead, through an annex list, it is strictly limited to cutting-edge products meeting specific high-performance standards (such as computing power thresholds).
 Chips like NVIDIA's H200 and AMD's MI325X, designed specifically for large-scale AI training and inference, are the first to be affected.
-More critically, the trigger condition for the tariffs is tied to the chip's "journey": only those manufactured overseas (primarily at TSMC's wafer fabs in Taiwan) and then transshipped through the United States to a third country (particularly China) will be subject to the heavy tariffs.
+More critically, the tariff trigger conditions are tied to the chip's journey: only those manufactured overseas (primarily at TSMC's wafer fabs in Taiwan) and then transshipped through the United States to a third country (particularly China) are subject to the heavy tariffs.
 Similar products imported directly into the United States for domestic consumption are exempt.

 The complex exemption system reveals the inherent contradictions and pragmatic considerations within the policy.
 On one hand, the U.S. government aims to reduce its reliance on foreign chip manufacturing; on the other hand, it soberly recognizes that completely cutting off the supply of high-end chips would immediately paralyze its own booming AI industry and innovation ecosystem.
 Therefore, creating exemption channels for key domestic users such as data centers, R&D institutions, and the public sector has become a safety valve for maintaining its own technological competitiveness.
 Commerce Secretary Howard Letnik has been granted broad authority to adjudicate exemptions, further increasing the flexibility and uncertainty in policy implementation.
 Zhang Zhiyang, a tax expert at KPMG, points out that the specific criteria for determining exempt uses are not yet fully clear, making it difficult for companies to accurately assess their own situation at present, highlighting the ambiguities in the policy during its initial implementation phase.